 Introduced in the United States in 2010, Rémy Martin V describes V as “the premiere Eau-de-Vie”.
 Rémy V is made from grapes found in Rémy Martin’s vineyards in the Cognac region.
 The grapes are fermented into a white wine containing around 8% of alcohol.
 The Eau-de-Vie is doubled distilled in copper pots then cold filtered (to -14F degrees!) and bottled.
 It is not aged in oak casks (or at all), so Rémy Martin V is clear like vodka or gin.

-Rémy Martin recommends that V be drunk on ice or as a mixer in cocktails.
+Rémy Martin recommends that V be drunk on ice or used as a mixer in cocktails.
 Rémy Martin has pulled together suggested cocktails crafted especially for Remy Martin V.

 Rémy Martin V, even though not aged, is priced about the same as a VSOP Cognac from one of the big four Cognac houses.